We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 If you have lots of experience, you should have lots of contacts in

 The “best-kept secrets” will not help you in this case.
-You should already have a presence on one or more business network sites (if not, now is the time). review your contacts and profile and update as necessary.
+You should already have a presence on one or more business network sites (if not, now is the time). review your contacts and profile and update them as necessary.
 Recruiters (both internal company recruiters and 3rd party recruiters) depend heavily on business network sites for sourcing candidates.

 You’re over the age of 50 and intellectually or intuitively you know your age could be a factor in your job search.